Carolusian/llmproxify/README.md

 ## Usage Examples

 To test the deployed service, you can use tools like `curl` or make HTTP requests from a client application.
 Please note that the first segment of the URI after `https://llmproxify-xxxxxxxxxxx.us-central1.run.app` is the configured LLM provider.
-The following LLM providers and their endpoints are pre-configured:
+The following LLM providers and their HTTP domain entries are pre-configured:

 ```json
 {